GuanRuLai/AI-English-Tutor-Linebot/README.md

 - [Acknowledgements](#acknowledgements)

 ## Introduction
 AI-English-Tutor-Linebot is a personalized AI English tutor that integrates OpenAI and Google Text-to-Speech models.
 This project aims to provide an interactive and efficient way to learn English through a Line bot.
-This project uses multiple APIs to create a personalized AI English tutor.
+We use multiple APIs to create a personalized AI English tutor.
 The teacher will record the students' learning status, regularly reflect on the students' learning status, and give more appropriate feedback to the students.
 ## Features
 - Personalized English tutoring using AI.
 - Text-to-speech functionality for pronunciation practice.